savetheclocktower/daubjs/docs/lexer.md

 ```

 This is one rule among many in a lexer; its purpose is to detect a string.
-When the pattern matches, `test` is called with three arguments: the match data from `RegExp#exec`, the remainder of the unprocessed string, and a `Context` object.
+When the pattern matches and wins, `win` is called with three arguments: the match data from `RegExp#exec`, the remainder of the unprocessed string, and a `Context` object.

-As you can see, all the rule does is return the match data again, but not before setting the value of `string-begin` to whichever character matched.
+As you can see, all the rule does is set the value of `string-begin` to whichever character matched.

 String processing continues within `LEXER_STRING`: